Oscarlind/ocp-good-to-have/identity-providers/LDAP/README.md

 # Configuration
 When configuring a LDAP/AD identity provider there are a few configuration parameters that are good to understand.
 I will be going through them below.
-The full example file can be found under **templates/oauth.yaml**
+The full example file can be found under:
+* **templates/oauth.yaml**
+* **templates/groupSync.yaml**

 ## The oauth configuration
 In the Oauth configuration we specify a list of identity providers and how authentication from the cluster to the identity provider is happening but also how user access to the cluster should look like